hassani0393/cheatsheets/network.md

 ~]# systemctl enable NetworkManager

 #### Static/Dynamic IP
+Assigning a Static Address Using ip Commands
+To assign an IP address to an interface ip address add 10.0.0.3/24 dev eth0

 #### DHCP Client
 1. DHCPDiscover, a new host sends a message to everyone. ignored by everyone but the DHCP server.